Brief summary of Christianity

 for same-sex couples to marry; comprehensive

-Worldwide, Christianity is now widely fragmented into tens of thousands of
+Worldwide, Christianity is now widely fragmented into approximately 30,000

-faith groups, large and small.
-About 50% of persons who identify themselves as
+denominations, sects, faith groups, etc. (Estimates differ).
+About 50% of persons worldwide who identify themselves as

 Christians are Roman Catholics.